dianagerardo/Friend-finder-app/README.md

 You will use Express to handle routing.
 Make sure you deploy your app to Heroku so other users can fill it out.

+### How to use app

+* To find a match, simply press on the `start the survey` button.

+* Fill our your name and attach a photo under the name and photo categories.

+* Make sure to read and answer all the survey questions.

+* Submit the survey to get your best match.

 ### Before You Begin